privacyidea/privacyidea/doc/policies/index.rst

      If you also want to match a policy with ``resolver=resolver2``, you need to select *Check all possible resolvers* in this policy.
-Thus this policy will match for all users, which are als contained in *resolver2* as a secondary resolver.
+Thus this policy will match for all users, which are also contained in *resolver2* as a secondary resolver.

 **realm**